iamtheaashish/iamtheaashish/README.md

 # 👋 Hello, I am Aashish Raj

+Pursuing BCA (2025-2028).
-DevSecOps Enthusiast focused on secure, automated delivery across AWS, Azure, and GCP, with a Linux, IaC, and observability foundation to ship reliable, scalable systems that are secure by default. 🔐☁️
+DevSecOps Enthusiast focused on secure, automated delivery across AWS, with a Linux, IaC, and observability foundation to ship reliable, scalable systems that are secure by default. 🔐☁️